 We stopped at their house for tea and some visiting, and then took a walk out to the moors, a beautiful area of England.
 So much countryside, vast empty fields of green with more than a handful of baby sheep (which I love) grazing around.
 When the time came to say goodbye it was hard to leave after such a short visit.
 Unfortunately it was nearly dark and we had more than an hour drive to find our destination for the night.

 We took the long drive to Perth, Scotland to meet my dad's uncle/ Grandma's brother and his wife.
 I am amazed at the vast open spaces of farmland on either side of the highways, it is so rural.
 We enjoyed a lovely evening of games and food.
 The next morning we set out for the Loch Ness enjoying the beautiful views of the Scottish Countryside.
 So calm and green, the rolling hills have no end, and you're never far from a castle.
 Due to an unfortunate accident en route (not us) we were forced to turn around and go to St. Andrews instead.
-Known as the Golf Mecca, St. Andrews is a college town with cute shops and a huge golf course as well as church ruins.
-Adorable!
+Known as the Golf Mecca, St. Andrew

 We chatted, and got to know each other over a lovely dinner.
 This was the first time meeting them for Nina, Joe and I, and it had been some years since Grandma or Dad had seen them as well, so there was a lot to catch up on.
 We even convinced them to make a trip to Vancouver in September for mine and Joe's wedding!
 We rested in their lovely home for the night.
 After a few days of getting increasingly sick, Grandma decided to stay and rest at Chris and Sara's while the rest of us trooped on to Bath.